 Call Member Services at 1-866-896-1844 (TTY: 711) for more information.
-Both Member Services and STAR+PLUS MMP's website can give you the most up-to-date information about changes in our network pharmacies and providers.
+Hours are from 8 a.m. to 8 p.m., Monday through Friday.
+After hours, on weekends and on holidays, you may be asked to leave a message.
+Your call will be returned within the next business day.
+Both Member Services and Superior STAR+PLUS MMP's website can give you the most up-to-date information about changes in our network pharmacies and providers.